 This blog is a project of Nassim Nobari; writer, speaker and organizer.

 In 2009, I started a PhD in social psychology that would explore various issues around the globalization of milk consumption through school milk programs.
-Sadly, as my life brought me to the US from Switzerland, I never completed that project.
+As my life brought me to the US from Switzerland, I never completed that project.
 In 2009 I also co-founded Seed the Commons, an organization that works towards social change through the promotion of food systems that are just, sustainable and independent of animal exploitation.
 While my PhD had not survived the move to San Francisco, Seed the Commons became an increasingly important part of my life.

 A central focus of Seed the Commons is to fight the corporate takeover of food systems, and what better example of corporate power than the dairy industry peddling its products and changing food cultures globally through publicly-funded food assistance programs?
 I decided to bring back my milk project, this time in the fold of my work with Seed the Commons.